 function testsign(x) if x > 0 println("x is positive") elseif x == 0 println("x is zero") else println("x is negative") end end testsign(3) testsign(0) testsign(-2)

-while and for loops follow a syntax similar to that of functions:
+and loops follow a syntax similar to that of functions:

 for name = ["Paul", "Lucie", "Sophie"] println("Hello $name") end